-- (1) Create a workplace where diverse human resources can fulfill their potential. - A. Implement measures to promote diversity at the Head Office and branch offices. - (a) Take measures including reform of awareness to establish workplaces where each employee is free to fulfill their potential. (b) Encourage men to participate in housework, childcare, and family care. - B. Practice work-life management (WLM). - (a) In light of the environmental changes during the COVID-19 crisis, encourage diverse and flexible working styles that enable employees to conduct telework and so on with reassurance. - (b) Promote a varied working style and increase working time productivity. - C. Create a workplace that makes an effort to encourage every employee to maintain his or her health. - (a) Conduct training on health and encourage medical examinations pursuant to specified health guidance.(b) Enforce 2 no-overtime days per week. - D. Understand management issues through employee awareness surveys. - (2).
-Promote women's empowerment including actively appointing women to management positions. - A. Implement measures for career development of women. - B. Conduct training and implement other measures to support the development of management candidates in order to actively appoint women to management position. - (3).
-Strengthen harassment prevention. - Strengthen measures to prevent harassment (same initiative as "6.
-Establishment and strengthening risk management and compliance structures"). - 1 Ratio of female managers 7% (By April, 2023)
+A. Create a workplace where diverse human resources can fulfill their potential.

+- (a) Implement measures to promote diversity at the Head Office and branch offices. - $({\rm i})$ Further promote proactive participation by all employees and diversity. - ${\rm (ii)}\,{\rm Raise}$ employee awareness to create workplaces that employees find rewarding. - (b) Practice work-life management (WLM). - (i) Encourage the further use of systems that enable flexible work style including telework. - $(\ensuremath{\mathsf{ii}})$ Promote a varied working style and increase working time productivity. - (iii) Encourage men to participate in housework, childcare, and family care. - Ratio of male employees to take vacation time or leave for at least one month for childcare.
+90% - (c) Create a workplace that makes an effort to encourage every employee to maintain his or her health. - (i) Conduct training on health and encourage medical examinations pursuant to specified health guidance. - (ii) Enforce 2 no-overtime days per week. - Rate of enforcement of 2 no-overtime days per week.
+90% - (d) Understand management issues through employee awareness surveys. - B. Promote women's empowerment including actively appointing women to management positions. - (a) Implement measures for career development of women. - (b) Conduct training and implement other measures to support the development of management candidates in order to actively appoint women to management position. - 1 Ratio of female managers 7% (By April, 2023) - 2 Employee awareness survey item "Management support to develop capabilities of female employees (females)" 80%